John II of France: Personality

-Physical strength

-John suffered from fragile health.
-He engaged little in physical activity, practised jousting rarely, preferring hunting.
 Contemporaries report that he was quick to get angry and resort to violence, leading to frequent political and diplomatic confrontations.
 He enjoyed literature and was patron to painters and musicians.

 Image

 The image of a "warrior king" probably emerged from the courage he displayed at the Battle of Poitiers, where he dismounted to fight in the forefront of his surrounded men with a poleaxe in his hands, as well as the creation of the Order of the Star.
 This was guided by political need, as John was determined to prove the legitimacy of his crown, particularly as his reign, like that of his father, was marked by continuing disputes over the Valois claim from both Charles II of Navarre and Edward III of England.
 From a young age, John was called to resist the decentralising forces affecting the cities and the nobility, each attracted either by English economic influence or the reforming party.
 He grew up among intrigue and treason, and in consequence he governed in secrecy only with a close circle of trusted advisers.